mdchambers/dissertation/ch2_groucho.figures/ch2_groucho.figures.md

 //PB

 **Figure 2-o.
-The Groucho binding pattern at each timepoint shows significant overlap with expanded interval ChIP-seq data.** The significant Groucho peaks were compared to publicly-available Groucho peaks obtained from 0 - 12 hour embryos(REF).
-Two 0 - 12 hour ChIP-seq datasets, utilizing independently-derived .
-The modENCODE data encompasses a timespan beginning 1.5 hours before ours begins and ending 3 hours afterwards.
+The Groucho binding pattern exhibits significant overlap with Groucho ChIP-chip determined peaks utilizing an independently-derived antibody.** Significant Groucho peaks were compared to two sets of publicly-available Groucho ChIP-chip data performed on 0 - 12 hour embryos generated using a polyclonal antibody raised against a portion of the Groucho Q domain.
+The modENCODE data encompasses a timespan beginning 1.5 hours prior to our timepoints, and ending 3 hours afterwards.
+The degree of overlap is strongest at later timepoints, with the 6.5 - 9 hour data overlapping 68% of all modENCODE binding regions.

-**Figure 2-p.**
+//PB

+**Figure 2-p.
+A small subset of early-embryo Groucho-bound sites are utilized later in development.** Comparison of embryonic Groucho binding with modENCODE Groucho ChIP-seq data generated from white pre-pupae reveals that a small subset of embryonic Groucho-bound regions are bound during later development.
+The majority of Gro bound regulatory regions are unique to each developmental stage.
+The role of Gro in regulating gene expression during pupal stages, especially in tissue differentiation originating from imaginal discs is well documented, specifically the intepretation of a Brinker gradient arising across the anterior-posterior axis of the wing disc {Hasson, 2001 #3033}.

+//PB

+**Figure 2-q.
+Groucho binds to the *zen* locus at overlapping and adjacent to Dorsal binding sites.** The region 1.1 to 1.4 kb upstream of *zen* is known as the *zen* ventral repression region (VRR) and contains three Dorsal sites that function, cooperatively with Deadringer/Retained and Cut, to recruit Gro to repress *zen* ventrally in the early embryo {Valentine, 1998 #3036}.
+Groucho binds within the VRR during the 1.5 - 4 hr timepoint, consistent with Groucho-mediated repression at this stage.
+However, the majority of binding is outside of the VRR, both immediately upstream of the VRR and downstream.
+The downstream region overlaps the transcriptional start site of *zen* and continues 700 bp upstream.
+Groucho binding is lost at later timepoints